enspiral/handbook/contributing.md

 Anything marked with a `*` in the menu is an article that needs some work.
 If you're looking for a way to help out, filling in those stubs would be a good place to start :)

-You can update the menu by editng the `SUMMARY.md` file.
+You can update the menu by editing the `SUMMARY.md` file.

 ## The Github Method